Blogger: Rachelle Gardner

 Even if you’re thinking about variations of a genre (romantic suspense, romantic comedy, etc.) it’s best to keep your main goal in mind: sell books.
 What’s your best chance of selling the most books?
 How do you build yourself a loyal readership?
 Specialize.
 Create an expectation in the reader, then fulfill that expectation.
 If your first book is romantic suspense, plan on doing that for awhile.
 Once you’ve proven yourself a success, you may have leeway to branch out.

 Many self-published authors build careers writing books in several genres, but it works a little differently.
-They’re typically offering books at lower price-points ($4.99 or less) and they’re publishing several books per year.
+They’re typically offering books at lower price-points ($0.99 to $4.99) and they’re publishing several books per year.
 They often write under different pen names for each genre.
 They don’t have a publisher’s help with marketing, but they also have low overhead, so they can afford to do a lot of experimenting.
-It’s different when you’re an indie-publisher.
+It’s different then when you’re traditionally published.

 Some authors write both fiction and non-fiction.
 If you want to do this, understand that you’ll be working to build two different audiences simultaneously.
 There may be some crossover, but you can’t count on it.